MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 1. In Visual Studio, open the Nuget Package Manager by right-clicking the **DroneLander** solution and selecting **Manage NuGet Packages for Solution...**.

 1. Ensure "Browse" is selected in the NuGet Package Manager, and type "Microsoft.Azure.Mobile.Client" into the search box.
 Select the **Microsoft.Azure.Mobile.Client** package.
 Then check the **Project** box to add the package to all of the projects in the solution, and click **Install**.
-When prompted to review changes, click **OK**.
+Accept any changes and licenses presented to you.

 1. Open **CoreConstants.cs** in the **DroneLander (Portable)** project's "Common" folder, and add the following class directly below the ```CoreConstants``` class, replacing "[YOUR_MOBILE_APP_NAME]" with the name of the Azure Mobile App created in Exercise 1.